Atlantic Canada Equestrian Championships – Reining

 - In the event of an injury or illness to a declared horse, riders may submit an alternate horse, which has achieved qualifying scores, at the discretion of the selection committee.

-- All qualifying scores must be submitted to the IHC office: email@example.com
+- All declaration forms must be submitted to the IHC office online or by email at email@example.com

 - A minimum of two scores will be considered.
 Scores will be averaged to determine selection.
-Minimum score criteria is below:
+Athletes must have obtained two minimum scores of 60 at a Provincial (IRHA) or NRHA sanctioned competition.

 - Members may ride one or two handed depending on qualifying level.

-- All qualifying scores must be submitted in advance of 30 days before the date of the Championships.
+- All qualifying scores must be submitted in advance of the Championships.

 Team Selection Criteria